docker-rpm-builder/docker-rpm-builder/README.md

 such images without actually needing a Dockerfile on a source repo.

 ## Gotchas
-* if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may file with docker-rpm-builder.
+* if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may fail with docker-rpm-builder.
 I'm investigating the issue.
 It's quite uncommon BTW.
 * dns default to public ones, will add an option for private ones.
 Right now you can just pass arbitrary docker options, so pass --dns and/or set your internal
 DNS in the docker config file.